Saint Materiana: Minster church

 Materiana's primary patronal church is the parish church of Minster, dedicated under the name "Merteriana."
 The churches were established some time earlier than the settlement at Boscastle (in Norman times when a castle was built there).
 Until the Reformation, St Materiana's tomb was preserved in the church.
 Traditions of the saint were recorded by William Worcester in 1478: he states that her tomb was venerated at Minster and that her feast day was 9 April.

 Tintagel church

 The first church at Tintagel was probably in the 6th century, founded as a daughter church of Minster.
 By 1258, Materiana was recorded as Tintagel’s patroness.

-The current St Materiana's Church was restored by architect James Piers St Aubynin 1870.
+The current St Materiana's Church was restored by architect James Piers St Aubyn in 1870.
 The north doorway dates to around 1080.
 There are two memorials which portray St Materiana: a statue in the chancel and a stained glass window in the nave.
 The Cornish historian Charles Thomas proposed that the Norman church of Tintagel and its dedication to St Materiana were due to the patronage of William de Bottreaux, lord of Boscastle rather than the Earl of Cornwall.

 The parish feast traditionally celebrated at Tintagel was 19 October, the feast day of St Denys, patron of the chapel at Trevena.